REP-Julian/Github-Auto-Contribution/README.md

-> It does not matter how slowly you go as long as you do not stop. — Confucius
+> The only impossible journey is the one you never begin. — Tony Robbins

 ---
-*Auto-updated: 2026-08-29 10:01:42*
+*Auto-updated: 2026-08-29 10:02:50*